Healthy Snacks for Pregnancy: Nutritious Choices for Each Trimester

-A proper diet for a pregnant woman includes foods which contain just the right amount of nutrients and vitamins, which are necessary for a healthy and sound pregnancy.
-Therefore, knowing and understanding the right foods to eat is imperative through your pregnancy journey.
-Many expectant mothers somehow manage to consume healthy meals, but when it comes to snacking, they might end up being confused with what they should or should not snack on.
+A proper diet for a pregnant woman includes foods which contain just the right amount of nutrients and vitamins, which are necessary for a healthy and sound pregnancy (1).
+Therefore, knowing and understanding the right foods to eat is imperative throughout your pregnancy journey.
+Many expectant mothers somehow manage to consume healthy meals, but when it comes to snacking, they might end up being confused about healthy snacks for pregnancy.
 In this article, we shall share some healthy pregnancy snacks you can have in measured quantities each time you crave for a little something in between meals.
 Let’s take a look at this list of nutritious snacks for pregnancy.

 What Makes a Good Pregnancy Snack?

-In addition to your main meals in a day, snacking on the right food in between will help you meet your required calories and nutrients and keep hunger away.
+In addition to your main meals in a day, snacking on the right food in between will help you meet your required calories and nutrients and keep hunger away (2).
 Junk food is a no-no, especially during pregnancy.
-They may please your taste buds but will not help your growing baby in any way.
+They may please your taste buds, but they will not help your growing baby in any way.
 Healthy snacks in pregnancy should be nutrient-dense and provide you with all the vitamins and minerals needed for your growing baby.

 Navigating the first trimester of pregnancy can be challenging, with nausea and food aversions being common.
 Opt for these nutrient-dense 1st trimester snacks to ensure you get essential vitamins and minerals while keeping your energy levels up.